dbpolito/firework/README.md

 A dead simple but powerfull tool that helps you to benchmark your application.

+## License

+This is released under the MIT License.

-## Docs comming pretty soon, i promise! :D
+### Docs comming pretty soon, i promise! :D